patrickbarta/GettingAndCleaningDataCourseProject/CodeBook.md

 removed--it was basically moved to the from middle of the string to the front--while "Acc" and "Mag" were expanded to "Acceleration" and "Magnitude"

-I chose to present the tidy dataset two information as a long, rather than wide, table, simple to make it easier to read on GitHub.
+I chose to present the tidy dataset two information as a long, rather than wide, table, simply to make it easier to read on GitHub.

 ### Units